 2 eggs, separated

-2 tbsp Baileys Irish Cream
+2 tablespoon Baileys Irish Cream

 Strawberries or Raspberries (optional)

-3 tbsp strawberry jam
+3 tablespoon strawberry jam

 Put the butter, sugar and egg yolk in a food processor and process until smooth.
 Add the flour and process until just combined.
 Do not over-process or the pastry will be tough.
 Turn onto a lightly floured surface and knead very gently until smooth and soft.
 Wrap and chill in the refrigerator for 30 minutes.
 Before use, remove the pastry from the refrigerator to return to room temperature.